marktsuchida/Xnuplot/doc/xnuplot.rst

                       Gnuplot quits (*i.e.* after the :class:`Plot` object is deleted)

-   :rtype: :class:`Plot` or :class:`SPlot`, depending on the plot contained in
+   :arg class class\_: the class to use for the returned plot object (defaults
-           *file*
+                      to :class:`xnuplot.Plot` or :class:`xnuplot.SPlot`,

-   :raises: :exc:`xnuplot.plot.FileFormatError` if *file* is not in the expected
+                      depending on the plot contained in *file*)

-            format
+   The *class_* argument is useful if, for example, you want to load a saved plot as a :class:`numplot.Plot` object.

 .. function:: closeall()